 YUWO Scholarships, our most widely supported service project, continues and grows.
 Scholarships are designed for women associated with the Yale community through their own affiliation or that of their immediate family members (past or present), whose formal education has been interrupted or delayed, and who wish to resume their studies or enhance their careers.

 Since 1972 YUWO has awarded hundreds of scholarships, totaling over $350,000.

 Support for the YUWO Scholarship program comes from contributions to the

-Tax deductible contributions are requested at the Wine and Cheese Reception, with annual dues payment, with the Annual Luncheon registration, with activity registrations, or they may be sent at any time to:
+Tax deductible contributions are requested at the Wine and Cheese Reception, with annual dues payment, with the Annual Luncheon registration, or they may be sent at any time to: